 Breakfast will mostly be buffet-style but may be a set-menu.
 Lunches are mostly pre-set options as is custom in many local restaurants.
-Dinner is usually buffet-style, featuring a wide selection of highquality Japanese and Western dishes, but may occasionally be a set-menu.
+Dinner is usually buffet-style, featuring a wide selection of high quality Japanese and Western dishes, but may occasionally be a set-menu.
 We usually find this style of dining suits the wide and varied tastes or our customers on tour.
 These are also pre-booked in advance prior to your arrival by your guides.
 This will provide greater flexibility and allow you to sample a broad range of local cuisines and dishes.

 All beverages will be at your own expense and are readily available.
 Please note: if you have any dietary requirements, you must inform us before your tour starts, and please be aware that restaurants may not always be able to accommodate these.
 Gluten-free food may not be as readily available as in New Zealand.
-On some days where lots of sights are covered, dinner times may be early, and your tour group may head directly to the restaurant after sightseeing without stopping at your hotel to freshen up.